Transform Your Company With Strategic Partnerships

 In our Energy CFO Blog series, we have talked quite a bit about cash forecasting, various ways energy companies can improve their cash flow, why business owners need CFO leadership, why outsourcing CFOs is a popular choice for private companies, and how to effectively use an outsourced CFO.
 All these topics are focused on helping oil and gas, oilfield, energy services, engineering and construction, mining, chemicals, renewables, manufacturing, and energy tech companies survive and thrive right now.

 Today we are going to shift gears and we’ll discuss developing your Partnering Strategy.
-Strategic partnerships are a powerful way to increase your potential for success and reach new heights.
+Strategic partnerships or joint ventures are a powerful way to increase your potential for success and reach new heights.
 They can also be a powerful way to transform your company.
 The point of any partnership, whether it’s a business partnership or a marriage, is to create more than what you could have created alone.

 Let’s reflect back on when you launched your business.
 What I have found is most of our clients started their businesses (or previous generations of their family) to address a problem.
 Chances are you did too.
 One of the characteristics that really sets business owners and entrepreneurs apart is their glass half full perspective.
 They have the ability to see problems as opportunities and use ingenuity to convert a problem’s solution into a successful revenue stream or business.
 In order to fully seize these opportunities, founders often need to pivot the business until they get the “formula” or “secret sauce” just right.